NYPL/research-catalog/README.md

 For instances where manual client-side data fetching is preferable (e.g. when we don't want data fetching to block the initial page load), we employ the [`SWR`](https://www.npmjs.com/package/swr) module.
 SWR provides hooks that handles the typical boilerplate for fetching data and setting loading and error states, as well as optimizations such as caching.

+## Logging

+This project uses [Winston](https://www.npmjs.com/package/winston) for serverside logging.
+See `logger.js` for the formatting and storage of logs.
+We structure our logs according to these [NYPL standards](https://github.com/NYPL/engineering-general/blob/main/standards/logging.md).

+Logs for this project's `qa` and `production` branches can be found in AWS Cloudwatch under the `nypl-digital-dev` account by searching "research-catalog".
+For the old DFE logs, search "discoveryui".

 ## My Account API Endpoints

 See the [My Account README](accountREADME.md).